AuScope/geomodel-2-3dweb/README.md

 ### To convert some GOCAD files to COLLADA and/or GLTF

 Run 'gocad2collada.py' (in 'scripts' dir).
-You must give it the directory where the GOCAD files reside, or a GOCAD file and an input file.
+You must give it either the directory where the GOCAD files reside, or a GOCAD file plus an input file.
 Sample input files are in the 'scripts/input' directory.

 ```
 usage: gocad2collada.py [-h] [--output_config OUTPUT_CONFIG] [--recursive]
                         [--debug] [--nondefault_coord] [--output_folder OUTPUT_FOLDER] [--no_gltf]
                         GOCAD source dir/file   JSON input param file

 Convert GOCAD files into files used to display a geological model